-We expect that existing cash, cash equivalents and short-term investments, combined with certain anticipated payments from the A&R Commercialization Agreement, as well as cost reductions from completed workforce reductions and operating efficiencies resulting from our planned transition of substantially all activities relating to tab-cel at the time of the BLA transfer to Pierre Fabre, will enable us to fund our planned operations into 2027.
-Such anticipated payments are estimates based on assumptions and plans that are subject to change and such changes could materially impact our expected cash runway.
-These assumptions include the receipt of future payments that are dependent upon the successful filing and approval of the tab-cel BLA, as well as the completion of specific development and regulatory activities by us and actions taken by third parties, and are, therefore, uncertain at this time.
+We expect that cash, cash equivalents and short-term investments as of March 31, 2025, combined with \$15.0 million in net proceeds we expect to receive from the issuance and sale of shares of our common stock and pre-funded warrants in an underwritten registered direct offering pursuant to an underwriting agreement dated May 14, 2025, the cost reductions from the announced workforce reductions in January, March and May 2025 and the operating efficiencies resulting from the transition of tab-cel manufacturing responsibilities to Pierre Fabre, will enable us to fund our planned operations through potential BLA approval.
+Such estimates are based on assumptions and plans that are subject to change and such changes could materially impact our expected cash runway.
+These assumptions include the completion of specific development and regulatory activities by us and actions taken by third parties, and are, therefore, uncertain at this time.
 We do not know when, or if, we will generate sufficient revenue from commercialization to offset our operating expenses.
-We anticipate that we will continue to generate losses for the foreseeable future, and we expect the accumulated losses to increase as we continue the development of, and seek regulatory approvals for, our product candidates and begin to commercialize any approved products.
+We anticipate that we will continue to generate losses for the foreseeable future, and we expect the accumulated losses to increase as we continue the development of, and seek regulatory approvals for, our product candidate.
 We are subject to all of the risks inherent in the development of new products, and we may encounter unforeseen expenses, difficulties, complications, delays and other unknown factors that may adversely affect our business.
-We anticipate that we will need to raise substantial additional funding to finance our planned operations in the long-term.
+We anticipate that we will need to raise substantial additional funding in the near term to finance our planned operations.